WilliamLwj/PyXAB/docs/source/api/algorithms.rst

 X-Armed Bandit Algorithms
 ================================================

-The API references for X-armed bandit algorithms
+The API references for X-armed bandit algorithms.
+Please see the general algorithm class in :ref:`api-cheatsheet`.

 Truncated HOO Algorithm
 -----------------------